 Every pensioner must have a decent pension and a comfortable retirement.

-|The Peoples Party will:|
+|The Peoples Party must:

 |establish a basic state pension of £500 per week, irrespective of previous national insurance contributions, payable at 75 and over

 |allow people to choose if they wish to retire earlier than 75, fixing their pension payment at a level on the retirement scale at the age of retirement

 |exempt pensioners at 75 and over from education, health and council taxes.
 The abolition of taxes on savings will also end the double taxation of pensioners’ incomes

 |change the way state pensions are administered by establishing independent pension funds that will issue debt to finance pension payments and then reclaim the total value of state pensions paid from an individual’s estate.
 The Government would make up the shortfall

 |provide free social care or vouchers to cover the cost of care

-The full UK state pension, which many do not receive, is one of the worst in the developed world, amounting to less than a third of average earnings, compared to two thirds or better elsewhere.
+The full UK state pension, which lots do not receive, is one of the worst in the developed world, amounting to less than a third of average earnings, compared to two thirds or better elsewhere.

-The majority, who have “funded” private pensions receive around £60 a week, an amount whose value is eroded steadily by inflation.
+The majority, who have “funded” private pensions only receive around £60 a week, an amount whose value is eroded steadily by inflation.

 The solution is to encourage people to work longer in return for a higher pension when they retire.
 It is also to introduce honesty in the way pensions are funded, with the cost of pensions being reclaimed, where possible, from estates on death.